MicrosoftDocs/dynamics-365-project-operations/articles/resource-management/get-recommendations-for-project-team-members.md

 1. Select the **Suggest resources** button that appears next to **Subcontracting options**.
 A loading message appears.
 After a few seconds, the side pane shows a list of suggested resources.

+## Understanding how resources are suggested

+To get more information about any suggested resource and interpret that resource's recommendation score, follow any one of these steps.
+  - Select the information symbol next to the resource's name **OR**
+  - Select the row for the resource in the grid, and then select the **View details** button.

 Each suggested resource is assigned a **recommendation score** (out of 10) to indicate the resource's appropriateness for the specific team member requirement.
-- This score is based only on a combination of  **Experience Fit** (relevance of a resource's past experience on projects), **Availability** to book for those dates, **Cost** incurred and **Skill-match** (if required for this team member).
+This score is based on a combination of **Experience Fit**, **Availability**, **Cost Impact** incurred and **Skill-match**.
+Each of these factors and sections is explained below:
-- The suggested resources are listed in decreasing order of their recommendation scores.
+- **Experience fit (%)** – This metric represents, as a percentage, the similarity between work that the resource did on previous project tasks and the team member requirements that are being staffed.
+This also considers the number of hours worked on past similar project tasks.
+- **Skill-match (%)** - This is only relevant to a team member requirement that also has one or more required skills.
+This metric represents the % of required skills that a resource has or exceeds the minimum proficiency on.
+- **Cost Impact** - This represents an estimated total cost (not the exact value) that could be incurred by staffing a resource on this team member requirement, in the project's currency.
+Cost impact for suggested resources from units that use a different currency will be displayed after converting to the project's currency.
+- **Availability (%)** - This represents the percentage of the team member duration (in hours) that a suggested resources is available to book (as per schedule board).
+- **Relevant past experience** – This section consists of three parameters: the number of similar project tasks, projects that were worked on, and the number of hours that were worked on those similar project tasks (adjusted for similarity % of the experience).
+This section is used to arrive at the **Experience Fit (%)** factor.
+- **Task-wise score** – This metric provides an overall recommendation score, for each individual task that's part of the team member requirement.
+The task-wise recommendation scores are eventually used to arrive at the overall recommendation score.

+> [!NOTE]
+> By default, both contract workers and full-time employees are shown in the list of suggested resources.
+To show only full-time employees, disable the **Include contractors** option.
+>
+> By default, the initial list of suggested resources is limited to 20 resources.
+You can use the **View more suggestions** button to extend the list by five resources at a time.

 ## Provide inputs to configure suggested resources